Always something to do for the holidays or rainy day?

 Some other watches with GPS trackers weren't that reliable, which is NOT what you want.

-But unfortunately not all watches are reliable in this area, so you sometimes miss a notification!
+Because unfortunately not all watches are reliable in this area, so you sometimes miss a notification!

 It's fascinating to see where your kids have been, whether that's at school or perhaps a friend's house.
 As long as the device has battery and signal, it will continue to ping your location updates.